NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Cohort_Analysis.md

 [![Upload Set](images/GDC-UploadSet-Cohort.png)](images/GDC-UploadSet-Cohort.png "Click to see the full image.")

 __Apply Filters in Exploration:__ Sets can be assembled using the existing filters in the exploration page.
 They can be saved by choosing the "Save/Edit Case Set" button under the pie charts.
 This will prompt a decision to:
-* Save as a new case set
+* Save as new case set
 * Add to existing case set
 * Remove from existing case set